pasqal-io/qadence/docs/content/register.md

 qubit interactions must be specified either by specifying distances between qubits, or by defining edges in the register connectivity graph.

-It is possible to access the abstract graph nodes and edges to work with if needed as in the [perfect state transfer](../index.md#analog-emulation-of-a-perfect-state-transfer) example.
+It is possible to access the abstract graph nodes and edges to work with if needed.

 ```python exec="on" source="material-block" result="json" session="reg-usage"
 from qadence import Register